Simulated Annealing

 The “temperature” controls the balance between exploration and

-exploitation over time. kmeanssa-ng uses an inhomogeneous Poisson
+exploitation over time. kmeanssa-ng advances an annealing clock with

 Key properties: